‘Help me’: Video shows officers jump into river to save woman in sinking car - NewsBreak

 Sergeant Greg Skaggs, who has been with the department for 10 years, was the next to arrive.

 “I pulled up and see that they’re already getting in the water and I hear them trying to break the window,” said Skaggs.
-“I immediately stripped my gear off as I’m going towards the river and jumped right in with them.”Man charged in deadly shooting outside South Carolina nightclub
+“I immediately stripped my gear off as I’m going towards the river and jumped right in with them.”Father believed 19-year-old he allegedly murdered sold daughter into sex trafficking ring, police say

 When the officers reached the woman, the water was already up to her neck.
 On a 911 call, the woman frantically told the dispatcher, “It’s so cold and it’s coming up to my neck.
 It’s not stopping.”